Get the most out of Kayo with these handy tips.

 - Beamforming: This refers to a feature where a router is able to direct its signal towards your device, as opposed to just radiating it out in the hope of finding your device.
 As you'd expect, a direct signal is a stronger signal.

 - MU-MIMO: Otherwise known as multi-user multiple input multiple output, this refers to your router's ability to talk to multiple devices at once.
 This allows you to stream live sport on the TV while your child is watching YouTube on your phone.

 - Mobile app: Many router manufacturers now have a smartphone app through which it can be controlled.
 This is a far more user-friendly experience when you need to reset passwords, check what devices are on the network or play with other key settings than an older web-based interface.

 Where to position your router

 Finally, once you've got your Wi-Fi router of choice in your home, you have to place it in the right spot.
-Whatever is between your device and the router is going to impact the purity of the Wi-Fi signal in some way.Metal objects (fridge, microwave, copper pipes, steel reinforcement) and bodies of water (bath, aquarium, spa, pool) are big hinderers of Wi-Fi and should be avoided.
-However, anything in your space can have an effect.
+Any objects between your device and the router are going to impact the strength of the Wi-Fi signal in some way.
+Key obstacles to watch out for are metal objects such as fridges and microwaves as well as thick walls and bodies of water.

-The ideal place for a router is up high – above head height – in a centralised location with respect to your key streaming devices.
-This gives the signal its clearest journey.If you have a big house, or key devices (such as TVs) at polar ends of your home, you can also consider setting up an extender.
-An extender is a second router you position elsewhere in the house.
-Rather than operating as the parent router, it acts as a child, simply taking the signal and amplifying it again.
-This is great for extending the range of your signal, without setting up multiple networks.
+The ideal place for a router is up high, above head height, in a centralised location with respect to your key streaming devices.
+If you have a big house or key devices (such as TVs) are located at polar ends of your home, you can also consider setting up a range extender.
+A range extender is a second router you position elsewhere in the house.
+It takes the signal from your main router and amplifies it, extending the range of your signal without the need to set up multiple networks.

 Then all you need is a Kayo couch